aregsar/aregsarblog/blog/2019/how-to-setup-a-custom-domain-for-your-github-pages-blog-in-five-minutes/index.md

 You have to refresh the repository settings page to see the changed message.

 ## Step 3 - Pointing custom domain to Github pages

+To Allow the DNS records to be retrieved we need to add them and map them to the Github pages published URL for our blog.

 > Caution: Before configuring your custom domain with your DNS provider, add your custom domain to your GitHub Pages site as detailed in step 2.
 Configuring your custom domain with your DNS provider without adding your custom domain to GitHub could result in someone being able to host a site on one of your subdomains.
 For more info see: [https://help.github.com/en/articles/quick-start-setting-up-a-custom-domain](https://help.github.com/en/articles/quick-start-setting-up-a-custom-domain)